 Pertussis is an acute bacterial disease caused by Bordetella pertussis, a gram-negative bacillus.
 It is spread via airborne transmission through contact with infected droplets.
 The incubation period is commonly 7-10 days with a range of 5-21 days.
-The patient is infectious from the beginning of symptoms until 3 weeks after the start of the paroxysmal cough.
+The patient is infectious from the beginning of symptoms until 3 weeks after the start of the paroxysmal cough or until 5 days of treatment with an appropriate antibiotic.
 The clinical course of the illness is divided into three stages:

-- Early Stage- Catarrhal Stage (1-2 weeks) - Onset of coryza (runny nose), sneezing, low grade fever, and a mild cough. - As this stage continues, the cough becomes more severe. - In infants and young children, this stage can present as apnea and cyanosis. - Later Stage-Paroxysmal Stage (1-6 weeks) - Cough becomes the classic 'whooping cough' in which a patient has paroxysms of cough followed by a long inspiratory effort 'the whoop'. - Patients can become cyanotic during the paroxysmal cough. - Post tussive vomiting can occur. - Paroxysmal cough episodes are more frequent at night. - Recovery- Convalescent Stage (weeks to months) - Cough gradually lessens over 2-3 weeks.
+- Early Stage Catarrhal Stage (1-2 weeks) - o Onset of coryza (runny nose), sneezing, low grade fever, and a mild cough. - o As this stage continues, the cough becomes more severe. - o In infants and young children, this stage can present as apnea and cyanosis. - Later Stage Paroxysmal Stage (1-6 weeks) - Cough becomes the classic 'whooping cough' in which a patient has paroxysms of cough followed by a long inspiratory effort, 'the whoop.' - Patients can become cyanotic during the paroxysmal cough. - Post-tussive vomiting can occur. - Paroxysmal cough episodes are more frequent at night. - Recovery Convalescent Stage (weeks to months) - Cough gradually lessens over 2-3 weeks.